 About William Carlos Williams

-In his lifetime he published many collections of poems, collecting awards as he did so.
-The most notable of these were the first National Book Award for Poetry; Gold Medal for Poetry of the National Institute of arts and Letters; named Consultant in Poetry to the Library of Congress; finally, he won a Pulitzer Prize posthumously.
+In his lifetime, William Carlos Williams published many collections of poems, collecting awards as he did so.
+The most notable of these was the first National Book Award for Poetry; Gold Medal for Poetry of the National Institute of Arts and Letters; named Consultant in Poetry to the Library of Congress; finally, he won a Pulitzer Prize posthumously.